Skip to main content

 This studentship is open to UK students (full award – home fees plus stipend).

-There may be flexibility to support international students.
+There may be some flexibility to support international students.
 If you are an international student and want to apply for this studentship please contact the supervisor to see whether the flexibility might be available for you.

 Award Value